Best daily deals

 Kaitlyn Cimino / Android Authority

 Built-in cellular connectivity is infinitely useful on a smartwatch.
 You can stream music on the go and connect to emergency services even if you don’t have your phone.
-Some Pixel Watch models come packing LTE connectivity, but how do you fix common issues with this service?
+Some Pixel Watch and Pixel Watch 2 models come packing LTE connectivity, but how do you fix common issues with this service?
 We cover these solutions in more detail below.

 General LTE issues

-• If you can no longer connect to your LTE service, you might’ve deleted your eSIM profile by mistake.
+• If you can no longer connect to your LTE service, you might’ve accidentally deleted your eSIM profile.
 There’s a quick way to add your details.

 • Open Settings > Connectivity > Mobile > Advanced > follow the instructions to add your details.

-• You may need to contact your service provider after setup to reactivate the eSIM on their network and to your account.
+• After setup, you may need to contact your service provider to reactivate the eSIM on their network and to your account.

 • If there’s an LTE issue you can’t seem to fix, it’s best to contact your carrier.
 There may be an issue with your plan.